 Common expectations that can be evaluated with a participation grade include:

 - Engaging actively with instructor/classmates about the class content

 A professionalism grade, on the other hand, in addition to the potential to include the behaviors outlined above, could also include expectations that are required, and at times assessed, within the profession or discipline:

 - Respect for others

 What do we know about SMU students?
 This page contains some SMU-specific statistics, as well as some information about the current generation of university students more generally.
 It also provides links to SMU resources that will help you point students toward academic or personal help when needed.

 SMU has almost 11,000 students.
 Students come from all 50 states and the District of Columbia; 52 percent of undergraduates list home addresses in Texas.
 Other leading home states of first-year students, in descending order, are California, Florida, Illinois, Tennessee, Louisiana, Oklahoma, Connecticut, Missouri and Georgia.
 SMU's international enrollment includes 1,052 students from 94 countries.
 The largest numbers of students, in descending order, are from China, India, Saudi Arabia, Mexico, Korea, Taiwan (Province of China), Thailand, Guatemala, Iran and Canada.
 Our students come from diverse economic, ethnic, and religious backgrounds.
 Among students reporting a religious affiliation, 26 percent are Catholic and 18 percent are Methodist.
 Also represented are other Protestant denominations and religions such as Judaism, Islam and Hinduism.

 The average age of undergraduates is 20.
 About a third of them live on campus, and about 2,300 are members of a fraternity or sorority.
 About 1100 undergraduates work for SMU, and others work throughout the community.
-Information about admission statistics is here.
+Information about admission statistics can be found here.

 Educause, Educating the Net Generation (e-book)